Did Pocahontas Save John Smith?

 Spelman lived in fear, yet reported he was treated well which reflects the same sentiment Smith expressed to Queen Anne above that, "I cannot say I felt the least occasion of want that was in the power of those my mortal foes to prevent, notwithstanding all their threats."

-Spelman lived two years with the natives and his account stands alone.
+Spelman lived two years with the natives and his account stands alone as an eye-witness of good and bad as an English boy living among natives.
 He writes as one who grew up in two worlds in contrast to the the more analytical assessment of native culture by William Strachey or Thomas Harriot or the six-week captivity of Smith.

 Interestingly, Spelman never mentioned Pocahontas in his written account, even though Smith and the historian William Stith describe that Pocahontas saved his life and Argall reports he was present at the time of her abduction.
 Tradition has it his wife was a sister of Pocahontas.
 He doesn't mention her at all.